 Saturday, April 2

 The Bluebells is among the popular perennial herbs to consider for your garden.
-It produces unique blue bell shaped blooms, which gives the herb its most common name.
+It produces unique blue bell-shaped blooms, which gives the herb its most common name.
 The bulbs stay planted in the soil through winter, and the plant begins to grow in spring and shoots start emerging from January.
 The plant sets seeds liberally and also multiplies from its bulb offshoots.
-The blue bell flowers appear around April and stay till June.
+The bluebell flowers appear around April and stay until June.
 Sometimes the color of the blooms may be violet, white or pink.
 You can procure this plant from an experienced wholesale nursery company that can offer competitive rates.

 The Bluebells bulb has styptic and diuretic medicinal properties.
-The species typically grows in coppiced woodland, and is a prominent part of the ground flora.
-A humid environment is a key factor to the growth of this herb.
-Areas with heavy shade and water logging are not conducive and excessive grazing and trampling also spoils this plant.
+The species typically grows in coppiced woodland and is a prominent part of the ground flora.
+A humid environment is a key factor in the growth of this herb.
+Areas with heavy shade and waterlogging are not conducive and excessive grazing, and trampling also spoils this plant.
 If the landscape has vigorous grasses, the plantation of this herb should be avoided.

 The stem of this herb bears flowers on one side that emanate a pleasant fragrance, but the Spanish Bluebell variety has unscented blooms.
 The soil for the growth of this plant should be rich in humus and should retain moisture.
 The landscape should ideally be cool, shady, and drought-free in summers.
 The ideal location for this herb in your garden can be on the borders or among other herbaceous plants.

-Seed of Bluebells should be sown in early spring, and it generally needs stratification.
+A seed of Bluebells should be sown in early spring, and it needs stratification.
 If the quantity of seed is large, it may be sown in situ.
-Otherwise it may be more efficient to sow the seed in frame.
+Otherwise, it may be more efficient to sow the seed in a frame.
 Propagation of the plant takes place easily by dividing large bulb clumps.
-Larger sized bulbs may be re-planted directly into the soil where as smaller bulbs may be grown for a year in pots.
+Larger sized bulbs may be re-planted directly into the soil whereas smaller bulbs may be grown for a year in pots.
 They can be planted when they are dormant in the summers.
 To save your time, you may easily purchase this perennial herb from a good online plant nursery.